A new survey of cannabis users in the Denver-area has found that many are buying cannabis to resolve insomnia.

 Colorado, where medical marijuana has been legal since 2001, was the first of now eight states to have legalized adult-use marijuana.
 Of the 3.2 million total adults over the age of 18 living in the Denver metro area in the area, an estimated 1.48 million have tried cannabis at least once in their lives, according to a second survey by Consumer Research Around Cannabis.
 Nearly 58 percent of adults in the area approve of legal recreational and medical marijuana.

 “Those who now disapprove tend to be affluent, male baby boomers, who like country music, hockey, are on a diet, and go to church regularly,” said Stein.

-You can learn about what research has discovered on the effects of cannabis on sleep, pain, anxiety, and depression by visiting our research and education page.
-Keep up with the latest cannabis industry news through the Medical Marijuana, Inc. news page.
+Keep up with the latest research on the effects of cannabis on sleep, pain, anxiety, and depression by visiting the Medical Marijuana, Inc. news page.